mattiacantalu/Moneybox/README.md

 # Moneybox

-This demo app is an iOS application performing login a user and retrieve all his investor products using Moneybox API.
-User session is saved securely inside the Apple Keychain but the products are fetched at each session.
+This demo app is an iOS allows a user login and retrieves all his investor products using Moneybox API.
+User session is saved securely inside the Apple Keychain while the products are fetched at each session.

 This project is oriented toward the following patterns: